 - Full Cache mode: This is the most commonly used approach in Lookup Transformation.
 If we selected this option then, entire lookup (or reference) table will be preloaded into the cache (Memory) and Lookup Transformation will perform lookup from the Memory instead of Dataset.
 This works well when we have less number of rows in the lookup table.

 - Partial Cache mode: If we selected this option then, Lookup Transformation starts the transformation with empty cache.
 When a new row comes from the data flow, the Lookup Transformation first checks for the matching values in its cache.
 If it is not found in the cache then it will check in the lookup table.
-If no match is found, it queries the lookup table.
+And if no match is found, it queries the lookup table.
 If the match is found in the lookup table then, the value will be cached (stored in the memory) for the next time.
 If the lookup table is very big then we can use this approach.

 - No Cache mode: If we selected this option then, Lookup Transformation will not use cache to store the lookup table at any stage.
 When a new row comes from the data flow, the Lookup Transformation directly check in the lookup table for the matching values.